-The all-on-4 is a very large bridge that allows an entire arch of teeth to be securely placed while only 4 implants.
+The 4-on-1 full arch is a very large bridge that allows an entire arch of teeth to be securely placed while only 4 implants.

 High-quality crowns and bridges are made of zirconia, a highly durable material that can last a lifetime.
 The implant crown/bridge is the only part of dental implants that people will see.